MicrosoftDocs/mesh-docs/mesh/download-mesh-app-tools.md

 At a regular cadence we promote the preview build to the stable public build.
 At this time, this happens every 3 weeks.

+> [!IMPORTANT]
+> Ensure you are on the app version that your event organizer intends for you to use.
+The preview versions of Mesh are typically intended for testing out new features, whereas the normal app is intended for general usage.

 ## Download Microsoft Mesh on PC

 > [!div class="nextstepaction"]